 GO TO TOP

-Just as the 1926 Cabaret Law is misrepresented, the current version of the Cabaret Law is misrepresented as well.
+Just as the 1926 Cabaret Law is misrepresented, the version of the Cabaret Law repealed in 2017 is misrepresented as well.

 3. "Cabaret."
 Any room, place or space in the city in which any musical entertainment, singing, dancing or other form of amusement is permitted in connection with the restaurant business or the business of directly or indirectly selling to the public food or drink, except eating or drinking places, which provide incidental musical entertainment, without dancing, either by mechanical devices, or by not more than three persons.

-There is no exemption of hotels in the current law, although the 1926 version exempted hotels with over 50 rooms.
+There is no exemption of hotels in the current law.
+The 1926 version exempted hotels with over 50 rooms.

 b .§ 20-360 b.- A membership corporation, club, association or society which permits musical entertainment, singing, dancing or other form of amusement in premises wherein food or drink is directly or indirectly sold to its members, or their guests, or to the public, shall be deemed to be conducting a cabaret hereunder.